 “In one study we have seen a 17% average increase in drinking days in women over the pre-pandemic baseline,” Dr. Greenfield says.
 “In addition, we've also seen in another study that as women's psychological distress to the COVID-19 pandemic increased, so did their consumption and that relationship was not observed in men.”

 If you’re concerned that you’re drinking more alcohol to cope with stress during the pandemic, you’re not alone.
-Use this tool to screen for unhealthy alcohol use and talk to your health care provider.
+Use this tool to screen for unhealthy alcohol use and talk to your primary care provider (PCP) or mental health care provider.
 Together, you can develop a plan to reduce or stop drinking alcohol.

 There are several evidence-based treatments available for AUD.
 Your health care team works together with you to develop a treatment plan tailored to your condition and needs.
 Personalized plans are important because one treatment approach may work for some people with AUD, but not for others.